 In Qatar, liquidation means the process wherein a company is ended or dissolved.
 The properties of the company and the assets owned are then redistributed during the winding-up or the dissolution.
 There are two types of liquidations of companies, namely, voluntary liquidation and involuntary or compulsory liquidation.

 Voluntary liquidation can also be referred to as shareholders’ liquidation, because the shareholders are the ones who come to a formal decision to cease the company’s operations.
 This decision can come from a variety of factors, the most significant and most common of which is the inability to continue with making a profit out of the business.
 Compulsory liquidation means that the court has decided to order the company to cease its operations.
-Whatever the reason may be for the dissolution, Afreno can help provide expert assistance with all the paperwork and filings for full compliance with the regulations mandated by the law.
+Whatever the reason may be for the dissolution, Afreno offers liquidation service that can help you to provide expert assistance with all the paperwork and filings for full compliance with the regulations mandated by the law.

 Ministry of Commerce and Industry De-Registration (MOCI)

-According to the Commercial Company Law No. 11 of 2015 in Qatar, there are many required documents and procedures that companies need to comply with for complete liquidation and de-registration.
+According to the Commercial Company Law No. 11 of 2015 in Qatar, there are many required documents and procedures that companies need to comply with for complete de-registration and liquidation service .
 Among these are various requirements that need to be submitted to the Ministry of Commerce and Industry (MOCI).
 Afreno can provide timely and professional assistance with sending the notice regarding the appointment of the liquidator the Registrar, as well as the cessation of the power of the Board once approved by the Ministry of Economy and Commerce.
 The liquidation will also be announced in at least two local newspapers as mandated by the law.

 Qatar Financial Centre De-Registration